 - Fast obsolescence.

-- Wide range of use, relatively good in keeping value.
+- Wide range of use, relatively good in terms of keeping value.

-- Large size; hard to assemble and move;
+- Large in size; hard to assemble and move.

-- GPU miner overclocking, BIOS updating, hardware maintenance, and other operations are complicated, so it may not be easy for beginners.
+- GPU miner overclocking, BIOS updates, hardware maintenance, and other operations are more complicated, so they may not be easy for beginners.

-For more specific information about miner power consumption, theoretical revenue, or miners that are available for mining specific coins, you may refer to the “Popular Miners” page and check out the article Guide for “Popular Miners”.
+For more specific information about miner power consumption, theoretical revenues, and miners that are available for mining specific coins, you may refer to the “Popular Miners” page and check out the article Guide for “Popular Miners”.